 Pétillant Naturel, or Pét-Nat, is an even more ancient way to make sparkling wine than the widely-used méthode champenoise (also called méthode traditionelle) originated in Champagne, France.
 In the méthode ancestrale, the wine is bottled with a crown cap before it even finishes its first fermentation, so it develops carbon dioxide as it goes.
 It’s not disgorged, often unfiltered, and can be made from any grape variety.

-But at Dunites Wine Co, owners Tyler and Rachel Eck have made a beautiful, traditional-style sparkling wine, even though it’s from the ancestrale method.
-It’s a blend of traditional Champagne grapes: 75% Pinot Noir and 25% Chardonnay, both fully from the San Luis Obispo Coast AVA.
+But at Dunites Wine Co, owners Tyler and Rachel Eck make beautiful, traditional-style ancestrale method sparkling wine.
+They are a blend of traditional Champagne grapes: Pinot Noir and Chardonnay, both fully from the San Luis Obispo Coast AVA.
 This is a perfect place for sparkling wine grapes, as the weather here is much colder than that of hotter areas like Napa Valley or Paso Robles.

 Tyler has been making wine many places, most recently Fess Parker Winery, which has its own superb Fesstivity Sparkling Wine program, and Rachel is a viticulturist with many vineyards and harvests under her belt.
 They source grapes from some of the top vineyards throughout the SLO Coast, and now produce Albarino, Chardonnay, Pinot Noir, Grenache, and Syrah.